microsoft/GraphEngine/doc/Config/config-v2.md

 The three servers will be assigned index numbers 0, 1, 0, respectively.

-Multiple `Server` configurations can be specified within a `Cluster` node is for easily deploying Graph Engine to a cluster of machines using a single configuration file.
+Multiple `Server` nodes can be specified within a `Cluster` node is for easily deploying Graph Engine to a cluster of machines using a single configuration file.
 For a Graph Engine cluster consisting of multiple machines, when a Graph Engine instance is started, it loads its server configuration from one of the `Server` nodes according to the following rules:

 * The `Endpoint` property matches one of the network interfaces of the machine on which the Graph Engine instance is running.
 * If `AssemblyPath` is specified, it matches the directory where the running Graph Engine instance resides.